 Does a birthday go by without candles?
 I’d say they’re a necessity to celebrate turning a year older!

 In today’s DIY, learn how to repurpose plain mailing tubes into giant candle decorations for your next birthday party.

 Looking to create a little birthday surprise?
-Try lining them up at the entrance to the party or while the birthday boy/girl is sleeping, fill their room with candles for a morning surprise.
+Try lining them up at the entrance to the party or while the birthday boy/girl is sleeping.
+Then, fill their room with candles for a morning surprise.

-The added bonus of using mailing tubes is that they can still be used as packaging – fill the candles with small or soft items for a fun and unexpected gift box.
+The added bonus of using mailing tubes is that they can still be used as packaging.
+You can fill the candles with small or soft items for a fun and unexpected gift box.

 Materials & Tools Needed To Make DIY Giant Birthday Candles